marcelchastain/django-resto/README.md

 Default: `2`

-Timeout in seconds for WebDAV operations.
+Timeout in seconds for HTTP operations.

 This controls the maximum amount of time an upload operation can take.
 Note that all uploads run in parallel.